Voltstro-Studios/VoltRpc/docs/articles/types.md

 You can read and write any type supported by <xref:VoltRpc.IO.BufferedWriter> and <xref:VoltRpc.IO.BufferedReader>.

-To let the client and host know about this type, you will need to call their respected <xref:VoltRpc.Types.TypeReaderWriterManager>.AddType().
+To let the client and host know about this type, you will need to call their respected [TypeReaderWriterManager.AddType](xref:VoltRpc.Types.TypeReaderWriterManager.AddType*).

 For example: